mazeboard/objectreader/README.md

 this module is used to implement config-reader and json-reader, and we are planning to implement other readers (ie. Kafka-reader, serializer/deserializer, ...)

+We probably should add getArray, getSet, and maybe other methods

 ##### object-reader interface

 This work is experimental and it is work in progress.